Azure/cli-agent-for-aks/INSTRUCTIONS.md

 # Instructions for CLI Agent for AKS

-For questions or issues, please reach out to the team at aksagentcli@services.microsoft.com.

-To submit feedback, please fill out our [feedback form](aka.ms/aks/cli-agent/feedback).
+For questions or issues, please document the commands and outputs and open an issue directly on this GitHub page.
+Feel free to upvote and create features that you would like to see.

 ## Prerequisites